gjoncas/Artificial-Philosophy/eodermdrome/eodermdrome.md

 ![eodermdrome](https://github.com/gjoncas/Artificial-Philosophy/blob/master/eodermdrome/eodermdrome.jpg)

 <blockquote>
-An eodermdrome is a form of word play wherein a word (or phrase) is formed from a set of letters (or words) in such a way that it has a non-planar spelling net.
+An eodermdrome is a form of word play wherein a word (or phrase) is formed from a set of letters (or words) in such a way that it has a non-<a href="https://en.wikipedia.org/wiki/Planar_graph">planar</a> spelling net.
 <br>&nbsp;
 <br>Eodermdrome contains only the letters e, o, d, r and m.
 When plotted as a graph, the lettered vertices are sequentially connected by edges to spell a word.
 If the graph is non-planar, the word is an eodermdrome.
 The graph of eodermdrome is the non-planar graph K₅. [<a href="https://en.wikipedia.org/wiki/Eodermdrome">via</a>]
 </blockquote>